ngx-archive/nginx-extras-docs/docs/lua/balancer.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-balancer [v0.3](https://github.com/openresty/lua-resty-balancer/releases/tag/v0.03){target=_blank} released on Jun 25 2019.
+This document describes lua-resty-balancer [v0.4](https://github.com/openresty/lua-resty-balancer/releases/tag/v0.04){target=_blank} released on Sep 26 2021.

 <hr />